racmanuel/ar-model-viewer-for-woocommerce/README.txt

   - Various bug fixes and minor improvements.
 2.0.1 - Update Freemius SDK to 2.11.0
 2.0.2 - Removed message with information about the free Meshy API, Updated the display name on wordpress.org to 3D/AR/VR Model Viewer for WooCommerce.
+2.0.3 - Update to Freemius SDK

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.0.3 =
-Removed message with information about the free Meshy API, Updated the display name on wordpress.org to 3D/AR/VR Model Viewer for WooCommerce.
+Update to Freemius SDK